o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 We recommend that you adhere to the following guidelines:
 * Only use an admin user when absolutely necessary, such as when deploying and provisioning AWS resources.
 An _admin user_ is defined here as a user with full permissions on an AWS account.
-* Grant [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) on your AWS users, so they only have the minimum set of permissions on specific resources they require to function.
+* Grant [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) on your AWS users, so they only have the minimum set of permissions on specific resources they require.
 This is controlled through setting of managed IAM policies and other mechanisms.
 * Update managed policies to grant or revoke the appropriate permissions as you add and remove AWS resources.

 ### Creating IAM user groups
-To make managing permissions easier, we recommend that you create IAM [user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html).
+To make managing permissions easier, we recommend that you create [IAM user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html).
 User groups let you specify permissions for multiple users at a time, which can make it easier to manage the permissions for groups of users.

 Create user groups using the AWS Console, the AWS CLI, or the CloudFormation/CDK.
 We recommend you create at least two user groups to work with AWS in O3DE:
 * **Admins** - These are the administrators who own and manage AWS resources.
 Typically, they will perform updates and manage key resources.